SeidChr/RunHiddenConsole/README.md

 If you need to change the log level of the tool, you can add a "*w.exe.config", and with the default values as seen in app.config in the repository.
 Then just update the LogLevel app-setting as you desire.
 ## Future Points
-Input stream from file and output stream to file, if requested.
+- Input stream from file and output stream to file, if requested.
 	Please tell me how you would like to use this.
 It would probably require a config file alongside the assembly to configure which parameters define the inputs and outputs
+- Windows Eventlog logging.
+	Might be required by som orgs.
+But no complaints so far.

 # Keywords
-silent, script, hidden, console, window, command, commandline, hide
+silent, script, hidden, console, window, command, commandline, hide, pwsh, cmd, powershell, bash